 The purpose of this policy is to establish the expectations on Wellington Shire Council staff in conducting effective community engagement during council planning, decision making and management of projects.

-The objective of this policy is to define and establish the administrative support, resources and facilities to be provided to Councillors and the entitlements for Councillors and members of Delegated Committees to have necessary out-of-pocket expenses incurred while performing their civic, statutory and policy-making duties as a Councillor or member of a Delegated Committee either reimbursed or paid direct by Council.
+s to define and establish the administrative support, resources and facilities to be provided to Councillors and the entitlements for Councillors and members of Delegated Committees to have necessary out-of-pocket expenses incurred while performing their civic, statutory and policy-making duties as a Councillor or member of a Delegated Committee either reimbursed or paid direct by Council.

-Council Provision of Recreation - Community Facilities Policy
+Council Provision of Recreation/Community Facilities Policy

 This policy is intended to provide a framework for the continued development of a strong customer service ethos within the Wellington Shire Council.
 It believes that excellent customer service involves sharing knowledge and information in an appropriate and timely manner.
 Wellington Shire Council acknowledges that customer service is a key priority and a core value of the organisation, recognising that it impacts on every element of the organisation and that it is the responsibility of all staff.
 This policy applies to all Council staff, Councillors, volunteers, and contactors.